mf5482/MusicRatingApp/README.md

 iOS - ```npm run ios```\
 Android - ```npm run android```

+## How To Use
+  Using the Search Tab, you can search for albums - use the album’s exact title and artist for best results.
+When you click on one of the returned results, you can then view the album’s track listing, add it to one of the five predefined playlists, or give it a rating.

+  Using the Listen Tab, you can view the albums that you have saved.
+The two windows on the tab’s main page will be filled with random albums from your Listen To and Relisten playlists respectively.
+Click on one of the buttons below these windows to view all of your albums organized either by playlist or rating.
+Jump to certain albums using the alphabetical slider on the right side of the screen.
+Sort your albums by either album title or artist at the top of the page.
+Hold down the name of the list at the bottom of the screen to easily jump to other lists.

 ## Images
 <img src="https://user-images.githubusercontent.com/79879438/210457733-d0ab5576-262a-47b1-b1c2-a59e9bc3d253.png" alt="drawing" width="200"/>  <img src="https://user-images.githubusercontent.com/79879438/210458059-6d7dd9a2-0761-44ad-90e8-9c7dfa35bf89.png" alt="drawing" width="200"/>  <img src="https://user-images.githubusercontent.com/79879438/210458122-38774658-b7fa-47a4-8061-a6451065b377.png" alt="drawing" width="200"/>  <img src="https://user-images.githubusercontent.com/79879438/210458272-e1768e2a-227f-4da3-863c-5a1ab8fbf009.png" alt="drawing" width="200"/>